CosimoFang/CERT/README.md

 *python trans.py*

-num_labels=2,  # The number of output labels--2 for binary classif# You can increase this for mul
+*num_labels=2* (The number of output labels--2 for binary classifier) You can increase this for multiple classification

 =======